auth0/Lock.Android/README.md

 </activity>
 ```

 The `data` attribute of the intent-filter defines which syntax of "Callback URI" your app is going to capture.
 In the above case it's going to capture calls from `email` passwordless connections.
-In case you're using the `sms` passwordless connection, the `pathPrefix` would end in `sms`.
+If you're using the `sms` passwordless connection, the `pathPrefix` would end in `sms`.

 > In versions 2.5.0 or lower of Lock.Android you had to define an **intent-filter** inside the `PasswordlessLockActivity` to make possible to the library to capture a **Social** provider's authentication result.
 This intent-filter declaration is no longer required for versions greater than 2.5.0, as it's now done internally by the library for you.

-In case you are using an older version of Lock for **Social** Authentication, the **data** attribute inside the intent-filter must be added to the `PasswordlessLockActivity` by you.
+If you are using an older version of Lock for **Social** Authentication, the **data** attribute inside the intent-filter must be added to the `PasswordlessLockActivity` by you.

 ```xml
 <activity